Working with Vi Editor in Unix

 #1) Command mode

 In this mode, all the keys work as commands.
-These keys are used for inserting, appending, deleting, opening new lines, moving the cursor over the paragraphs and sentences, etc. In this mode, the keys are not displayed but each key performs an operation.
+These keys are used for inserting, appending, deleting, opening new lines, moving the cursor over paragraphs and sentences, etc. In this mode, the keys are not displayed but each key operates.

 By default the vi editor is in command mode, hence we cannot type text in command mode.
-In order to write programs or text in the vi editors, we need to switch to the insert mode which can be done by pressing the escape button.
+To write programs or text in the vi editors, we need to switch to the insert mode which can be done by pressing the escape button.

 #2) Insert mode